 - 8GB of RAM

 - Nvidia GeForce GTX 770 / 1060 or AMD Radeon R9 380x / RX 470

 - 60GB HDD at 7.2k RPM

 Hopefully you can exceed even the recommended system specs, because Sea of Thieves looks absolutely incredible on a 4K ultrawide setup.
-Be sure to stick with Shacknews as we sail off into the horizon, because we’ll be covering Sea of Thieves guide and walkthrough to learn much and more about Rare's open-sea adventure.
+Be sure to head over to our Sea of Thieves guide and walkthrough to learn much and more about Rare's open-sea adventure.